-Emotional intelligence encompasses the abilities to recognize and understand emotions, to regulate one’s own emotions, and manage the emotions of others.
+Affective Hospitality encompasses the abilities to recognize and understand emotions, to regulate one’s own emotions, and manage the emotions of others.
 These competencies are increasingly being recognized as essential for success in the hospitality industry.
-Here's why:
+They can benefit the individual development, the team‘s atmosphere, and ultimately the guest’s experience.
+Here's how:

-By assessing EI competencies, hospitality companies can identify areas where employees may need additional training or support.
+By assessing EI competencies, hospitality companies can identify areas where leaders and employees may need additional support.
 This can help create a culture of continuous learning and improvement, leading to better overall performance and success.

 EHL has partnered with the University of Geneva to develop the world's first emotional intelligence assessment for hospitality.
 The assessment tests competencies through real-life scenarios, allowing companies to identify areas for growth and development.